dsx0/cassandra-ecaudit/README.md

 This project is for testing cassandra with [ecaudit-plugin](https://github.com/Ericsson/ecaudit).

-It consists of two parts:
+It consists of three parts:
 - cassandra-ecaudit-docker (docker-image based on [dockerhub-cassandra](https://hub.docker.com/_/cassandra) with [ecaudit-plugin](https://github.com/Ericsson/ecaudit) installed and activated)
+- cassandra-ecaudit-docker-local-ecaudit-build (docker-image based on [dockerhub-cassandra](https://hub.docker.com/_/cassandra) with [ecaudit-plugin](https://github.com/Ericsson/ecaudit) from **local folder "ecaudit-builds"**
 - cassandra-ecaudit-testclient (a maven-based java-project with a simple testclass acting as cassandra client)